xitrum-framework/xitrum/dev/README.rst

   java.io.FileNotFoundException: ~/.sbt/gpg/secring.asc (No such file or directory)

-There are 2 plugins in "plugins" directory.
-Publish them the same way as with Xitrum above.
+Do the same with things in "plugin" directory.